NVE/fram/docs/how_to_add_model.md

-# How to add a new power market model?
+# How to connect a new energy market model?
 To connect a new energy market model to FRAM you need to create an API for the model - a Python package that will connect the core model to the optimisation algorithm in the energy market model.
 Use JulES API package (fram-jules) from our [simple demo]({{ framlinks.demo }}){:target="_blank"} as an example.

 ![Connecting new model to FRAM](../assets/model_api_example.svg "Connecting new model to FRAM")